axe312ger/sqip/README.md

 **Default:** `['primitive', 'svgo']`

 Array of plugins.
-Either as string (default config will be applied) or as config object.
+Either as a string (default config will be applied) or as a config object.

 **Example:**